claydotio/design-assets/game_images_guide.md

 These images should remain simple and devoid of any text / logos.
 Simple patterns and colors work best.

 - Dimensions: 900 x 300
-- Required

-### Header Image

-Large image to be used at the top of detail pages.
-Also known as a "cover," "header," or "hero" graphic.

-It's recommended that this image contain the game's logo/title centered within the safe zone (see guide).

-- Dimensions: 2560 x 420
-- Minimum safe zone (center crop): 746 x 420 (16:9)
 - Optional

 ### Achievement Icons